cqframework/cqf-ruler/README.md

 ## Coding Conventions

+The CQF Project has adopted an over-arching goal to contribute back to HAPI.
+To this end:
-The CQF Ruler project has adopted the HAPI FHIR Server Coding Conventions: https://github.com/hapifhir/hapi-fhir/wiki/Contributing.
+-   The CQF Ruler project has adopted the HAPI Coding Conventions: https://github.com/hapifhir/hapi-fhir/wiki/Contributing
+-   Plugins should generally use the "hapi.fhir" prefix

 ## Commit Policy